 Here are the principal cooking fats used in modern Italian cooking:

 - Olive Oil (Olio d’oliva): Where would Italian cooking be without olive oil?
 Perhaps more than any other ingredient, it characterizes Italian cooking, especially the cooking of olive oil growing regions like Liguria, Tuscany, Puglia and Sicily.
 If you want to maintain an Italian kitchen, you simply cannot do without olive oil.
 And really only extra virgin olive oil will do for most purposes, although so called ‘pure’ or ‘light’ olive oils lend themselves well to deep frying and making mayonnaise, where an extra virgin oil might be too heavy or assertive in taste.
 As with wines, Italy has an enormous variety of olive oils—literally hundreds—but some generalities are possible.
 Olive oils from southern Italy—principally Puglia and Sicily—tend to be deep green in color and very fruity in taste, while those from Liguria tend to be quite light both in color and taste, and those from Tuscany are nicely balanced.In general, I tend to prefer the bold taste of southern olive oils—a product of my southern Italian heritage, I suppose—but feel free to choose the olive oil that suits your personal taste.
 Of course, ideally, you would match the oil you use in a dish to the region it comes from—using Ligurian olive oil to make pesto, for example—but this might be taking authenticity a bit too far for most people.
 I usually try to find Italian olive oils, although other countries produce good olive oils—Spain, Greece and Morocco all come to mind—and many commercial olive oils, even under Italian sounding brand names, are either all or partially sourced from these countries.
-Olive oils are also being produced now in California, although I have not tried any and cannot speak to their quality.Olive oils are generally not cheap, but, like wine, they range in price from moderate to very expensive.
+Olive oils are also being produced now in California and Chile, although I have not tried any and cannot speak to their quality.Olive oils are generally not cheap, but, like wine, they range in price from moderate to very expensive.
 Personally, I tend to keep three kinds of olive oils around: a reasonably priced ‘bulk’ extra virgin olive oil for every day cooking, a fine quality olive oil for use in salads and drizzling on finished dishes, and a large container of ‘light’ olive oil for deep and shallow frying and making mayo.
-[NB: Choosing olive oils will be the subject of an upcoming post.]

 - Butter (Burro): The other principal fat in modern Italian cookery is, of course, butter.
 It predominates in the cooking of most northern regions, from Piemonte to Lombardia over to Venice, Alto Adige and Friuli, as well as, of course, Emilia-Romagna, where arguably the best dairy products in Italy come from.
 You can buy imported butter from Emilia-Romagna in the US and elsewhere, but the price is prohibitive for most people.
 When buying butter in the supermarket, look for so called “European style” butters, which tend to have more taste.
 Personally, I have found a local dairy that that makes wonderfully flavorful butter and, if that’s an option for you, I would heartily recommend it.
 If you like, you can even make your own butter, with not too much fuss, from un-homogenized cream.
 In most of Italy, butter is exclusively a cooking medium; it is never served at table for bread or anything else.
 (An Italian foodie, however, tells me that they do do this in some regions of the north, although personally I have never seen it.)
 Be sure to use unsalted butter—you can always salt the dish if it needs it.

 - Vegetable Oil: Although less characteristic than olive oil, olio di semi, or ‘seed oil’, usually made from sunflower seeds, are increasingly popular for frying and every day cooking where the taste of olive oil is not an integral part of the dish.
-In the US, I always keep canola oil in the kitchen for frying and making non-Italian dishes, but use olive oil for just about everything else.
+In the US, I always keep canola or other vegetable oil in the kitchen for frying and making non-Italian dishes, but use olive oil for just about everything else.
 Tomato sauces, for example, really lose a lot of character if you don’t use olive oil.
 Ditto for seafood.

 - Mixed Oil and Butter: It is increasingly common to mix butter and oil in dishes that traditionally called for butter.
 Depending on the dish, this could be olive oil or a more neutral vegetable oil.
 This accomplishes two things: first, healthwise, it reduces the cholesterol content of the dish, while retaining the butter flavor.
 Second, since oil burns at a higher temperature than butter, it helps prevent burning.
 Personally, I rarely cooking a dish exclusively in butter any more, for both these reasons.
 And then there are dishes that actually call for a mixture of oil and butter, like the Piedmontese dish bagna caoda.

 - Lard (Strutto): Although it is disappearing, lard was widely used in traditional Italian cooking, especially among the poor and in regions where there was little olive oil production.
 Although it surprises some people, lard, and not olive oil, was the traditional cooking medium in Campania, for example, and the original versions of classics like Neapolitan ragù were made with lard.
 Olive oil, which was expensive, was reserved for salads and fish dishes.
-But today lard still has its uses.
-I use lard myself, albeit sparingly, in dishes where I feel its ‘porky’ taste is essential to the character of the dish.
+Today lard still has its uses.
+I use lard myself in dishes where I feel its ‘porky’ taste is essential to the character of the dish.
 And there is no better fat for deep frying—foods crisp up when fried in lard like no other fat.
 Try to find real lard from a local source—you will not believe the difference in taste.

 Spices and Seasonings